kmf0208/Khalifa-Fadel-CV/README.md

 # Khalifa-Fadel-CV

 I'm a dedicated tech enthusiast with a commitment to quality work, open communication, and effective teamwork.
-With a strong skill set and a passion for continuous learning, I approach tech projects with a posit ive attitude and a strong work ethic.
+With a strong skill set and a passion for continuous learning, I approach tech projects with a positive attitude and a strong work ethic.